Estimate Time7 min

 3. Keep contributing to and investing through your HSA.

 As long as you remain in an HSA-eligible health plan, you can contribute to an HSA, even if your new employer doesn’t offer one.
 If you are no longer in an HSA-eligible health plan, you still maintain ownership of your HSA and can manage any investments in it, though you won’t be able to add new dollars until you’re back in an HSA-eligible plan.
-If you had to sell your investments as part of the rollover process, make sure to reinvest the proceeds to avoid missing out on potential investment growth over time.
+If you had to sell your investments as part of the rollover process, make sure to reinvest the proceeds to take advantage of potential investment growth over time.

 Consider a health savings account (HSA)